oracle-livelabs/multicloud/helidon-virtual-thread/modify-application/modify-application.md

             at io.helidon.webserver.RequestRouting$RoutedRequest.next(RequestRouting.java:326)
             ...
 35 more
     ```
-    > Let’s compare the stack trace of blocking and Helidon SE (reactive) for the same type of exception.
+    > Let’s compare the stack trace of Helidon 4 and Helidon 3 (reactive) for the same type of exception.
     * Reactive traces are long and include calls from an event loop managers (e.g. Netty)
     * The event loop manager can call any of the handlers registered by the application
         - The execution flow is not necessarily conducive to the code order